J2xlteDev/local_manifests/README.md

 1. Goto build dir
 2. Create `.repo/local_manifests/` if it doesn't exist already
 3. There, paste `j2xlte.xml`
 4. Do a `repo sync`.
-The trees should now be set-up
+The repos should now be synced